edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 =============

 Before we start, make sure you've :ref:`installed <ref_admin_install>` the ``edgedb`` command line tool.
-For this tutorial, we'll need Python 3.4 or newer to take advantage of the asynchronous I/O paradigm to communicate with the database more efficiently.
+For this tutorial, we'll use Python 3.10 to take advantage of the asynchronous I/O paradigm to communicate with the database more efficiently.
+You can use newer versions of Python if you prefer, but you may need to adjust the code accordingly.
 If you want to skip ahead, the completed source code for this API can be found `in our examples repo
 <https://github.com/edgedb/edgedb-examples/tree/main/fastapi-crud>`_.